Shehzad Roy: Awards and honors

 On the occasion of the 2014 Nobel Peace Prize to Malala Yousafzai from Pakistan and Kailash Satyarthi from India, Shehzad performed at a joint Peace concert held on the evening of the Nobel Peace Prize ceremony on 10 December 2014 in Oslo, Norway.
 The concert was attended by dignitaries like the Royal King family members, Prime Minister of Norway, Former Pakistani Prime Ministers, Ministers, Members of the National Parliament and the Norwegian elite in the fields of knowledge and culture, along with Norwegian Pakistanis and Indians.

 In April 2013, Shehzad was invited to Harvard University to talk about music, activism and his documentary series, Chal Parha, in which the audience learnt about Roy's journey to over 200 schools across Pakistan and the lessons learnt from this journey.
 Additionally, the viewers were educated about ways in which art and artists have struggled to bring social change throughout Pakistan's history.

 In May 2013, Shehzad Roy performed in Rome on invitation from Pakistan's Ambassador to Italy.
 The Pakistan Embassy in Rome in collaboration with Zètema Progetto Cultura, an agency of Rome's Municipality, organised the concert in Villa Borghese, the second largest public park in Rome, and was part of La Notte dei Musei (The Night of Museums).
 The solo show presented Pakistan's rich heritage; especially its music and poetry, to the Italian audience.

 The Chicago Council on Global Affairs awarded the 2009 Patricia Blunt Koldyke Fellowship on Social Entrepreneurship to Shehzad Roy to recognize his commitment to providing better learning opportunities in government-run schools, and honor his goal of encouraging Pakistan's youth "to value education and provide them with the knowledge and opportunities they need to realize a peaceful, democratic political future."
 As a Koldyke Fellow, Roy spent one week in Chicago exchanging ideas about education, philanthropy and nonprofit management with the city's civic, government, business and academic leaders.
 He delivered a major public address about education in Pakistan to a Chicago Council audience the evening of 29 October 2009.

-On 23 March 2018, he received Sitara-i-Imtiaz for his contributions to represent Pakistan as UNODC ambassador.
+On 23 March 2018, he received Sitara-i-Imtiaz (Star of Excellence) award by the President of Pakistan for his contributions to represent Pakistan as UNODC ambassador.